stencillogic/Start-with-Rust-fast/README.md

     fn next(&mut self) -> Option<Self::Item>;

-    // methods with default implementations elided
+    // methods with default implementations are elided.
-    // the trait also provides default implementations for those methods
+    // The trait also provides default implementations for:
-    // methods include:
     //   collect - make a collection,
     //   sum - calculate sum of all items,
     //   map - perform calculation on every item